Magmuma/AIN3002TermProject/README.md

 ![image](https://github.com/Magmuma/AIN3002TermProject/assets/63364100/20a076b5-51e6-4681-a785-b68f895b6170)

-The same model of was tried on the 2 datasets with and without adding fully connected layers with dropout, the dropout models showed a noticeable increase in the performance.
+The same model of was tried on the 2 datasets with and without adding fully connected layers with dropout, the dropout models showed a noticeable increase in the performance as the classification error is reduced.

 The model architecture used for this experiment combines convolutional layers for extracting spatial features from the input images with fully connected layers for classification.
 For the dropout model, a dropout rate of 0.5 was used in the fully connected layers.